jayguptacal/HealthAndPharma/README.md

 # Can We Predict if the Body Cell is Malignant or Benign with Machine Learning?

-CHECK OUT MODELING HERE ==>> <a href="https://github.com/jayguptacal/HealthAndPharma/blob/main/CancerCellPrediction/Id_Malignant_Benign_with_ML.ipynb">Modeling Notebook</a> and for any reason if the notebook does not load properly or there is an error message, please reload the notebook!

 ## Introduction
 <p>Machine learning applications in cancer prognosis and prediction is a constantly evolving trend.
 As machine learning techniques are getting better, many scientists are predicting that the machine learning is the future of cancer prediction.</p>